Subject

 photo credits: Wikimedia Commons

-Stonyhurst College is a co-educational Roman Catholic independent school, adhering to the Jesuit tradition, on the Stonyhurst Estate, Lancashire, England.
+Stonyhurst College or Stonyhurst is a co-educational Catholic public school providing education for boarding and day pupils, adhering to the Jesuit tradition.
+It is based on the Stonyhurst Estate, next to the village of Hurst Green, in Lancashire, in the United Kingdom.
 It occupies a Grade I listed building.
 The school has been fully co-educational since 1999.
-A precursor institution of the college was founded in 1593 by Father Robert Persons SJ at St Omer, at a time when penal laws prohibited Roman Catholic education in England.
-After moving to Bruges in 1762 and Liège in 1773, the college was headed for oblivion, but for the generosity of an old boy, Thomas Weld (of Lulworth), who intervened.
-Weld's enormous benefaction enabled the expatriated school to establish itself on English soil in 1794 when it was granted the Stonyhurst estate.
-It provides boarding and day education to approximately 450 boys and girls aged 13–18.
-On an adjacent site, its preparatory school, St Mary's Hall, provides education for boys and girls aged 3–13.
+It is a member of the Headmasters' and Headmistresses' Conference.
+A precursor institution of the college was founded in 1593 by Father Robert Persons SJ at St Omer, at a time when penal laws prohibited Catholic education in England.
+It relocated to Stonyhurst Hall in 1794, having moved already to Bruges in 1762 and Liège in 1773, after an old boy, Thomas Weld (of Lulworth), granted it the Stonyhurst estate.
+It provides boarding and day education to approximately 500 boys and girls aged 11–18.
+On an adjacent site, its preparatory school, St Mary's Hall, provides education for boys and girls aged 3–11.
+Its alumni/ae include three Saints, twelve Beati, twenty-two martyrs, seven archbishops, seven Victoria Cross winners, a Peruvian president and prime minister, a New Zealand Prime Minister, a signatory of the American Declaration of Independence and a number of writers, sportsmen, politicians, and European royals.
 Source: Wikipedia (en)

 Works about Stonyhurst College